bruvellu/cephalic-furrow/3-text/furrow.md

 We modified a previous model [@Trushko2020-gf] to capture the physical interactions occurring between mitotic domains, ectopic folds, germ band, and the cephalic furrow.
 Our model represents the monolayer epithelium of *Drosophila* blastoderm using a series of particles connected by springs, with a spring constant rigidity and a bending rigidity ({@fig:mitogerm}g).
 The particles are equidistant along the anterior to the posterior pole of an elliptical arc.
-The dimensions and shape of this ellipse matches the typical dimensions of an embryo ({@fig:fly-dimensions}).
+The dimensions and shape of this ellipse matches the typical dimensions of an embryo ({@fig:fold-model}a).
 The particles are surrounded on one side by a rigid elliptical shell representing the vitelline envelope.
 The extension of the germ band occurs by the placement of the posterior end of the epithelium towards the anterior end.
 Mitotic domains are represented by regions of compressed springs and positive intrinsic curvature which captures the thickness mismatch between mitotic domains and non-dividing cells ({@fig:mitogerm}g).